 Four years after the late Petr Muk’s EP of Erasure covers, one man synth artist Haberdashery decided to do likewise, covering four of Andy and Vince’s more obscure tracks on the unimaginatively titled Erasure EP.
 The four tracks in question are Piano Song, Spiralling, Mad As We Are and Tenderest Moments and as you can probably tell from these songs this EP isn’t one for the dance floors.
 Instead Stephen Pearlman has created four soothing and largely enjoyable renditions, complete with pleasant “plinky-plonky” arrangements (that is the scientific term) which show a degree of originality and intrigue given how little they sound like Vince’s originals.
 Vocally a little flat for my liking, but more than capable throughout, this EP is worth checking out for Mad As We Are alone, which actually improves upon the original (although in fairness, that’s not exactly difficult).

-It is not often that a band decides to cover one of Erasure's lesser known tracks.
+It is not often that a band decides to cover one of Erasure’s lesser known tracks.
 It is even rarer when a band is actually formed by the action of creating an Erasure cover version.
 Destination (pictured) are one such band and they owe their existence to Erasure thanks to a cover version of In My Arms.
-Keyboardist Glynn Jaine teamed up with vocalist Bridget Gray after an Erasure fans' meet-up in 2008 and decided to record a version of the Cowboy track just for fun.
-It is clear the pair are big fans of Andy and Vince and this comes across in their work – Jaine's charming retro sounding arrangement captures elements of the track performed at the Tiny Tour as well as the more refined album version.
-Gray's sultry vocals are admirable enough and there is enough invention and originality to lift this cover above the mediocrity served up by some many before them, highlighted by the fact the track concludes with the "did you love me?" lines from The Crumbling Down Remix of the song to great effect.
-Although this cover was never officially released, the band now have some albums of original material under their belts and haven't looked back since.
+Keyboardist Glynn Jaine teamed up with vocalist Bridget Gray after an Erasure fans’ meet-up in 2008 and decided to record a version of the Cowboy track just for fun.
+It is clear the pair are big fans of Andy and Vince and this comes across in their work – Jaine’s charming retro sounding arrangement captures elements of the track performed at the Tiny Tour as well as the more refined album version.
+Gray’s sultry vocals are admirable enough and there is enough invention and originality to lift this cover above the mediocrity served up by some many before them, highlighted by the fact the track concludes with the “did you love me?” lines from The Crumbling Down Remix of the song to great effect.
+Although this cover was never officially released (nor was a rather menacing subsequent cover of Phantom Bride) the band now have some albums of original material under their belts and haven’t looked back since.

 Despite being part of the very successful Crackers International EP back in 1988, She Won’t Be Home is a track some fans may have missed, especially as it has never found its way onto any Erasure complication album.
 This song hasn’t escaped the attention of American singer-songwriter Evan Cowden however, and in 2008 Cowden released his own version of this track as a single.
 Accompanied by a video dripping in patriotism for US forces fighting in the middle-east, the track starts well enough but crashes and burns as soon as the vocals kick in.
 Cowden’s voice isn’t to my liking in the slightest and progresses through poorly before descending into a cringe-worthy finale, with the backing vocals of “she won’t be home” being particularly painful to listen to.
 Musically, it’s fairly loyal to the original version yet never manages to capture the brilliance of Vince’s arrangement, ultimately making it is a cover version that is best avoided.